jaydestro/InvoiceGenerator/README.md

 - .NET Core SDK installed.

-- MongoDB server running on `localhost:27017` or use a remotely hosted service such as [https://learn.microsoft.com/azure/cosmos-db/mongodb/](Azure Cosmos DB for MongoDB.)
+- MongoDB server running on `localhost:27017` or use a remotely hosted service such as [Azure Cosmos DB for MongoDB](https://learn.microsoft.com/azure/cosmos-db/mongodb).

 - Azure Blob Storage account with a container for storing the PDF invoices.